NabaviLab/VarSimLab/README.md

   -c C                  read depth of coverage
-  -s                    use single end reads (default paired) -l L                  read length. default 100 bp
+  -s                    use single end reads (default paired) -l L                  read length. default 100 bp -sam                  align reads to reference genome, and output sam files.
-  -m M                  maximum distance for two bed ranges to be merged into
+  -m M                  maximum distance for two exonic ranges to be merged into
                         one range.
 If zero, merges only those ranges that directly overlap with each other